 About Us | Meet the Team | Kellye Eversole

-Kellye has received many honors and appointments throughout her career In 2013, recognizing her extensive efforts in agricultural science, she was elected as a Fellow of the American Association for the Advancement of Science (AAAS).
+She has received many honors and appointments throughout her career.
+In 2013, recognizing her extensive efforts in agricultural science and specifically in plant and microbial genomics, she was elected as a Fellow of the American Association for the Advancement of Science (AAAS).
 In 1999, she received an Outstanding Performance Award by the National Corn Growers Association for her efforts to establish the US Plant Genome Initiative.
-From 1994-1998, she was appointed to serve as a member of the US Agricultural Policy Advisory Committee for Trade by the US Secretary of Agriculture and US Trade Representative.

-Kellye has been published in several top tier journals including several articles in Science and one in Nature.
-She has published fifteen journal articles and four book chapters on genomic and biotechnology applications in the last six years.
-She has been a sought after speaker at over one hundred national and international conferences, workshops, seminars, and symposia and has helped organize and co-organize over eighteen workshops, conferences, and symposia.
+Kellye has published widely in several top tier journals including multiple articles in Science and Nature.
+She has been a sought-after speaker at over one hundred national and international conferences, workshops, seminars, and symposia.

 Passionate about innovation for societal benefits, Kellye mentors entrepreneurs from emerging economies who are launching science and technology based businesses and is on the advisory board for Zaidi-STEM, a nonprofit organization supporting STEM innovation and mentoring for girls in Sub-Saharan Africa.

 Kellye grew up in Oklahoma in a farming and ranching family.
 This early agricultural foundation led her to pursue a career of service in support of the agricultural enterprise.
 She founded Eversole Associates in 1991 following years of professional training in political science and philosophy (Oklahoma State University, George Washington University, and) and working as a professional staff member in the US Senate.
 She co-owns a farm in southwestern Oklahoma.